When summer arrives, the safest dog walk is often not the longest one or the most energetic one. Timing matters.

 - be prepared to turn back or skip the walk

 If it is still hot, humid, or uncomfortable in the evening, it may be better to replace the walk with indoor enrichment and a quick toilet break only.
+A dog cooling mat can help keep them comfortable at home in the meantime.

 Dogs that need extra care